saphlua/superbrain/README.md

 | `\|` | Takes the value of the cells immediately to the left and right, ORs them, and puts the value in the active cell. |

 ## Endangered Features

+//Endangered features are features that aren't considered valuable enough to be standard in the interpreter.
+They still exist and support for their accessibility will be accessible via `--legacy:\[version\].`//

 - Remove AND and OR operations from standard set (too intuitive); replace with multi-dimensional operators.